 Does the Minister agree that staying part of the EU gives us a much better chance of grappling with the problems of taxing big multinational companies, because the EU has the collective clout to do that, which we cannot necessarily do on our own?

 My Lords, the basis of business rates is associated with rental values.
-Therefore, one of the issues is that businesses in a town centre tend to pay higher business rates than those on the outskirts of a town, online shopping or those operating via the internet perhaps with warehouse premises elsewhere.
+Therefore, one of the issues is that businesses in a town centre tend to pay higher business rates than those on the outskirts of a town, or online shops—those operating via the internet perhaps with warehouse premises elsewhere.
 That is the level playing field to which noble Lords refer, which we are committed to in our manifesto and driving forward internationally.